weaveworks/weave/site/using-weave/awsvpc.md

 ###Configuring EC2 Instances to use Weave AWS-VPC Mode

 First, your AWS instances need to be given write access to the route table.
-Give them an IAM Role which has the following access.
-If you have an existing role then extend it or create a new role with a policy that allows the necessary actions:
+Give them an IAM Role which has the following access, or if you have an existing role, then extend it or create a new role with a policy that allows the necessary actions:

 ```